stimulsoft/Samples-Reports.PHP-for-Laravel/README.md

 For more information, see the [documentation](https://laravel.com/docs) on working with Laravel framework.

 ## Deployment
 To add Stimulsoft components to your Laravel application, just follow a few simple steps.
 The instructions have been tested on the Laravel 12 starter project.
-To run the current project with an example, you can proceed to step 6, since the Stimulsoft components are already installed.

 1. Add the Stimulsoft library dependency using the Composer manager:
 ```